 Regularly scheduled didactics are held nearly every each Wednesday afternoon, for a minimum of 3 hours per week.
 These lecture sessions cover a multitude of topics in the basic and clinical sciences in ophthalmology.
 Topics include: cataract surgery, contact lenses, cornea and external disease, eyelid abnormalities, glaucoma, neuro-ophthalmology, ocular trauma, optics and refraction, orbital disease and ophthalmic plastic surgery, pathology, pediatric ophthalmology and strabismus, systemic disease consults, uveitis, visual rehabilitation, refractive surgery, and vitreo-retinal diseases.
 In addition, the following topics are also discussed: advocacy, ethics, practice management, and socio-economics.

 In addition to the weekly didactic sessions, the residents participate in many other conferences.
-The annual Lecture Series includes 3 neuro-ophthalmology conferences, an anterior segment symposium, a retina symposium, a low vision symposium, and a billing and coding seminar.
+The annual Lecture Series includes a neuro-ophthalmology invited lecture neuro-ophthalmology conferences, an anterior segment symposium, a retina symposium, a low vision symposium, a named lectureship with varying topics every year, and a billing and coding seminar.
 Most of these sessions include resident case presentations and discussions and feature prominent speakers from around the country as well as members of the program’s faculty.

 The monthly Morbidity and Blindness Rounds, consist of faculty discussion of cases presented by the residents of surgical complications encountered in their own and attending surgeons’ cases.
 Monthly retina conferences, ocular motility, cornea and oculoplastics rounds are also conducted, at which interesting cases are presented by the residents for discussion.
 At the bi-monthly Department meetings, an innovative “point-counterpoint” format allows residents to research and present current thinking on a controversial ophthalmology topic.
 Visiting Professors are scheduled at MedStar Georgetown University Hospital, including an hour of case presentations by the residents, and discussion of the cases as well as lectures by the Visiting Professor.